-In these cases doctors deprived of the choice to terminate the pregnancy or prepare to care for your disabled child.
+In these cases, doctors depriving their parents of the choice to terminate the pregnancy or prepare to care for their disabled child.
 This may be grounds for a wrongful birth case.
 No parent wants to make the heartbreaking decision between giving birth to a severely disabled child and terminating a pregnancy.
 Parents do have the right to know the facts, and the right to make that decision.
 Doctors and medical laboratory professionals have a responsibility to perform proper tests and inform the parents of the results.

 Contact O’Connor, Parsons, Lane & Noble for Help

 Our attorneys have extensive experience dealing with cases involving birth-related injuries.
 We will fight on your behalf so you will be able to care for your disabled child.
 In one wrongful birth case we handled, a mother took the precaution of going to a specialist to determine if her fetus had a rare genetic disorder.
-The medical testing company failed to do the test and the doctor failed to notice the omission.
+The medical testing company failed to do the test, and the doctor failed to notice the omission.
 The baby was born with myotubular myopathy.
-The jury awarded $28 million to the family, which enabled the family to properly care for their sick child.
+The jury awarded $28 million to the family, which enabled the family to to care for their sick child properly.